NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Sly Disarm.md

 You can [[Actions/Disarm|Disarm]] a creature through sleight of hand rather than brute force.
 You can use Thievery instead of Athletics when you attempt a Disarm.
-When you use Thievery to attempt a Disarm and succeed, the target is [[Conditions/Off-Guard|Off-Guard]] against the next attack you make before the end of your turn.
+When you use Thievery to attempt a Disarm and succeed, the target is [[Off-Guard|Off-Guard]] against the next attack you make before the end of your turn.

 *Source: Pathfinder Player Core*
 *ORC*